atrn/ici/BUILDING.md

 # How To Build

-Building uses make and my dcc tool, available at gitlab.com/atrn/dcc.
-Dcc is a compiler driver, like cc(1), but one that does dependency- driven building.
+Building uses GNU make and my dcc tool, installable via "go get github.com/atrn/dcc" (it is written in Go). dcc is a compiler driver, like cc(1), but automatically uses dependencies, of all forms, to **avoid** building where possible.

 ## Summary